nickmccleery/nickmccleery.github.io/content/posts/06-anneal-autopsy.md

 This pre-prepared document concept would probably be worth having for a few situations; pilot contracts, NDAs, investment agreements, and so on.
-You don't have to wait for someone else to set the terms of whatever deal—you can take the lead and try and force an outcome—whether that's terms, timeline, or whatever else.
+You don't have to wait for someone else to set the terms of whatever deal—you can take the lead and try and force an outcome, whether that's terms, timeline, or whatever else.

 ### Death by half-measure